 Benefits of Utilizing a Professional Medical Interpreter

 Professional medical interpreters may serve in various roles with the goal of providing a timely and reliable communication bridge between a patient and a provider.
-Froedtert medical interpreters undergo extensive testing and training to insure competences in bilingual medical terminology, various modes of interpreting and cultural competence.
+Froedtert & MCW medical interpreters undergo extensive testing and training to insure competences in bilingual medical terminology, various modes of interpreting and cultural competence.
 Medical interpreters may serve as:

 Conduits of communication.
 In this most common role, interpreters relay messages from the source language into the patient’s native language.

 Cultural brokers.
 In this less common role, medical interpreters may choose to share pertinent cultural information which can help the provider or the patient find a culturally appropriate resolution to a situation, in which Western views may be different from non-Western traditions.
 Cultural competence and solid knowledge of the topic are critical for this role.

 Our medical interpreters abide by a Code of Ethics and by the Health Insurance Portability and Accountability Act, which insures confidentiality of private health information.